Processing math: 8%

 Definition

-A \emph{quasi-MV-algebra}1) is a structure $\mathbf{A}=\langle A, \oplus, ', 0, 1\rangle$ such that
+A \emph{quasi-MV-algebra}1) is a structure A=A,,,0,1 such that

-$x \oplus 1 = 1$
+x \oplus 1 = 1

-$(x'\oplus y)'\oplus y = (y'\oplus x)'\oplus x$
+(x'\oplus y)'\oplus y = (y'\oplus x)'\oplus x

-$(x\oplus 0)' = x'\oplus 0$
+(x\oplus 0)' = x'\oplus 0

-$(x\oplus 0)\oplus 0 = x\oplus 0$
+(x\oplus 0)\oplus 0 = x\oplus 0

 Morphisms

-Let $\mathbf{A}$ and $\mathbf{B}$ be MV-algebras.
-A morphism from $\mathbf{A} $ to $\mathbf{B}$ is a function $h:A\to B$ that is a homomorphism:
+Let \mathbf{A} and \mathbf{B} be MV-algebras.
+A morphism from \mathbf{A} to \mathbf{B} is a function h:A\to B that is a homomorphism:

 Examples

-The standard qMV-algebra is $\mathbf S=\langle [0,1]^2,\oplus, ', \mathbf 0, \mathbf 1\rangle$ where $\langle a,b\rangle\oplus \langle c,d\rangle=\langle \min(1,a+c), \frac12\rangle$, $\langle a,b\rangle'=\langle 1-a,1-b\rangle$, $\mathbf 0=\langle 0,\frac12\rangle$ and $\mathbf 1=\langle 1,\frac12\rangle$.
+The standard qMV-algebra is \mathbf S=\langle [0,1]^2,\oplus, ', \mathbf 0, \mathbf 1\rangle where \langle a,b\rangle\oplus \langle c,d\rangle=\langle \min(1,a+c), \frac12\rangle, \langle a,b\rangle'=\langle 1-a,1-b\rangle, \mathbf 0=\langle 0,\frac12\rangle and \mathbf 1=\langle 1,\frac12\rangle.

 Basic results